This post may contain affiliate links which means we may receive a commission for purchases made through links. Learn more

 How do you hold your drumsticks?

-What’s your favourite grip?
+What’s your favorite grip?
 Let us know in the comments.